Arthur Green (bishop): Life

 In 1900 he was translated to Ballarat.
 In 1903 he founded St Aidan's Theological College and made a start on work on Christ Church Cathedral.
 He retired as bishop in 1915.
 From 1920 he was a lecturer in theology at his old college.

 His sister Florence paid for the education of a young Henry Handel Richardson; in Richardson's coming of age novel The Getting of Wisdom Florence was depicted as Miss Isabella, and Arthur as her brother, the Rev Mr Shepherd.
+She was the founding headmistress of the New England Girls' School.
 Another sister, Agnes, was a religious in the Community of St. Denys in Warminster.

 He died on 24 September 1944, aged 87.